 Why did Disney change the Punisher logo?

 The brand decided to change the logo because it caused controversy.
 The skull logo was originally intended to depict a comic book character named Frank Castle, who fights crime on his terms.
 It sparked controversy when law enforcement agencies and military units began using this logo.
-Since Frank Castle is violent and operates outside the law, the use of this logo by police and military has been problematic.
+Since Frank Castle is violent and operates outside the law, the use of this logo by the police and military has been problematic.

 What does the Punisher symbol mean?